ahadcove/LegoBlobDetection/Readme.md

-## Check out the tutorial on [Youtube]: http://www.reddit.com
+## Check out the tutorial on [Youtube]: https://youtu.be/1GzU-w9HHKs

 ### Summary
-Let's walk through on counting Lego using OpenCV's Blob Detection
+Let's walk through counting Lego using OpenCV's Blob Detection

 ### How to use
 To run just enter `python main.py` into your terminal